Guidelines for Submitting an Arts Supplement in the Visual Arts

-A general portfolio can contain work of all kinds, though we encourage you to include at least four examples of work in any given medium.
+A general portfolio can contain work of all kinds, though we encourage you to include at least three examples of work in any given medium.
 A potpourri of one-of-a-kind efforts is more difficult to evaluate than evidence of repeated and broader experience with a particular way of working.
 In all cases, we encourage you to emphasize quality over quantity.

 Paintings, Drawings and Prints: Most useful for our review are free-hand drawings and paintings from life.
 While abstract, non-objective, and representational work based on photographs are welcome, work done directly from observation is the most reliable gauge for determining fundamental visual abilities , particularly within the limits of a slide review.

 Three Dimensional Work: Whether functional, representational, abstract, or non-objective, work in architectural design, ceramics, installation art, metals, sculpture, or wood-working should demonstrate a grasp of basic principles of three-dimensional thinking, composition, technique, and materials.

 New Media: New media, digital media, and time-based media-such as videos, digital animation, and so forth-will be reviewed, as above, in light of basic visual aptitudes and overall expression.
 Please submit videos on DVD rather than VHS, which cannot be reviewed.

 Photography portfolios should demonstrate both thematic coherence and technical proficiency.
 Applicants are encouraged to submit work that explores a particular topic, idea or subject through one or more series of photographs .
 Photography portfolios should also be accompanied by a statement describing the central themes and rationale for both the images themselves and the processes used in making them.
 In labeling, please specify the photographic process used in each piece (e.g., silver gelatin print, digital image, inkjet print, etc.), as well as its size.